-One of your most important parental purchases: The life-saving car seat
+One of your most important parental purchases: the life-saving car seat

 In America, the leading cause of death in children is auto crashes.
-According to the National Highway Traffic Safety Administration, the probability of death can be reduced by 71% in children younger than one year old when in a car seat.
+According to the National Highway Traffic Safety Administration, the probability of death can be reduced by 71% in children younger than one year old when they are in a car seat.
 You can't prevent every bump and bruise but there's one thing that could be the difference between life and death — a properly installed and used car seat.

 The most important step is to get the right type of seat for your child's age, height, weight and developmental level.
 And read your vehicle owner's manual and the labels for the car seats you're considering.
-Check your state law requirements for car seats to ensure compliance
+Check your state law requirements for car seats to ensure compliance.

 Choose the right car seat

 There are three basic types of car seats: rear facing, forward facing and booster.
 Then there are thousands of models to choose from for each type of seat.
 All seats have to meet the same federal car seat safety standards.
-And as your child grows, you may think they have outgrown their current seat or is big enough to sit forward-facing and it's time to purchase the next seat.
-Whether your child should move to another seat depends on their height and weight, not age.
+And as your child grows, you may think they have outgrown their current seat or is big enough to sit forward-facing and that it's time to purchase the next seat.
+Whether your child should move to another seat, however, depends on their height and weight, not age.
 Always read the labels of your seats.
 There is a lot to consider.
 Let's break it down and look at the different types of car seats.

 1. Rear facing car seat

 This infant car seat is for the youngest children.
 The harness moves with the child during a crash while protecting their neck and spinal cord.
-It's best to keep your child in a rear-facing seat until at least two years old, even if they are already in a convertible car seat, which is a seat that goes from rear facing to forward facing when your child is around two years old.
+It's best to keep your child in a rear-facing seat until they are at least two years old, even if they are already in a convertible car seat, which is a seat that goes from rear facing to forward facing when your child is around two years old.

 2. Forward facing car seat